 If you’re feeling a little overwhelmed at the process, it’s always best to engage an experienced freight forwarder to answer all your questions.
 At International Cargo Express, we have decades of experience helping importers with permits and legislation.

-Please don’t hesitate to give us a call or leave a comment below.
+Please don’t hesitate to give us a call or request a quote.
 We’d be more than happy to speak with you about your business and whether you require an import permit.

 or call us on 1300 227 461